Making and Selling Lamps

 CE Marking & Product Standards

-Complying with a product standard is not compulsory, however in practice it would be difficult to carry out a conformity assessment if it doesn’t meet a product standard.
+Complying with a product standard is not compulsory, manufacturers are free to choose another solution to demonstrate compliance with the mandatory legal requirements, however if the electrical equipment complies with a harmonised European standard, it is automatically taken to be safe.
 BS EN 60598 is the main standard for lighting equipment.
 The standard comprises of two parts.
 60598-1 covers the general safety, construction, marking, wiring and testing requirements.
 The second part, 60598-2, is a series of accompanying standards with the requirements specific to the lighting type and application.
 The most relevant to most lamp makers will be 60598-2-4 Portable General Purpose Luminaires.

 |Class 1||Class 2|